Programs at the Center

 Our Financial Stability Coach provides personalized financial counseling services to individuals and families in the community.
 This includes budget development and planning to assure self-sufficiency.

 Our Coach also offer financial stability classes throughout the community.
-If you are interested in joining a class or scheduling one at your location, contact Emma.
+If you are interested in joining a class or scheduling one at your location, contact Lisa.

 The Family Success Center and the Financial Stability Coach also work with the YMCA of Coosa Valley Scholarship Program, the Never Surrender Mammogram Voucher Program, and Man Up Gadsden's Prostate and Testicular Screening Program to help provide assistance for better health!

 If you would like assistance with financial planning--to create a budget, pay down debt, or improve your credit score--or would like to inquire about the scholarships and voucher programs or would like for the Financial Stability Coach to come and speak to your group, please contact: